Rikj000/MoniGoMani/README.md

 *Ordered by current schedule/priority*
 - Huge refactor that should improve the codebase reducing a lot of duplicate code & making implementing new weighted signals even easier
 - Extract all `MoniGoMani Settings` into a `config-mgm.json` that will require manual configuration + Extract the `HyperOpt Results Copy/Paste section` into a `config-mgm-hyperopt.json`, this last file will be extractable from hyperopts results using a command!
-- Hyperopt over 3 separate timeranges (one representing each individual kind of trend, downwards/sideways/upwards, a timeframe that represents a corresponding trend should be picked)
+- Improve upon bot loop speed (Try to improve code to reach reduction in HyperOpting time needed)
 - **Other & Better indicators!** MoniGoMani has been designed so signals can easily be inserted / swapped out
 Please use the `Total-Overall-Signal-Importance-Calculator.py` (added in `v0.7.1`) to find out which signals do best and report your results to the Discord server, so we can improve! :rocket:
+- Update the `Total-Overall-Signal-Importance-Calculator.py` to show UnClogger hyperoptable variable results
+- Hyperopt over 3 separate timeranges (one representing each individual kind of trend, downwards/sideways/upwards, a timeframe that represents a corresponding trend should be picked)
 - Individual `config-btc.json` & `config-usdt.json` files, as well as individual `MoniGoManiHyperOpted-btc.py` & `MoniGoManiHyperOpted.py` releases
+- A method to pull a `Static Averaged Volume PairList` (Calculated by summing up the top volume pairlists for each candle over the period of the timerange to hyperopt upon & then dividing by the total amount of candles in the timerange, to create an averaged "volume" pairlist that can be used during backtesting/hyperopting which should lead to a more "realistic" pairlist to test upon when using a VolumePairList when dry/live-running)
+- Automate as much of the [optimization process](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani) of MoniGoMani as possible
+- HyperOpt over a `timerange` through a simple Telegram commands, review the results and choose if and which new epoch should be applied.
 - [MultiProcessed DataFrame indicator checking](https://www.machinelearningplus.com/python/parallel-processing-python/) if possible for speed improvements

 ## **ChangeLog**:
 View the Legacy [ChangeLog](https://github.com/Rikj000/MoniGoMani/blob/main/CHANGELOG.md), newer changelogs are appended with each [Release](https://github.com/Rikj000/MoniGoMani/releases/)

 ## **Got Test Results / Ideas / Config Improvements?**
-- Feel free to join [**CryptoStonksShallRise**](https://discord.gg/xFZ9bB6vEz) on Discord there you can follow/participate in the official channels:
+- Feel free to join [**CryptoStonksShallRise**](https://discord.gg/xFZ9bB6vEz) on Discord there you can follow/participate in the Official MoniGoMani Channels:
   - `#moni-go-mani-updates`
   - `#moni-go-mani-testing`
   - `#moni-go-mani-help`